 OnPrem SIP Trunking or Hosted PBX

-There are benefits to both, but it depends on how many channels you want (remember, in the new world of VoIP, channels = phone lines) and how you are going to use them.
+There are benefits to both methods, it depends on what features you want, how many channels you need (in the world of VoIP, channels = lines), and how you are going to use the system.

-If you have a bigger business and large office space you don't just use the phones for external business, you use it for internal business as well.
+If you have a bigger business and large office space you don't just use the phones for external business, you use it for constant internal business as well, can't do that if the internet is out or your provider has a problem.

-Having an on-site PBX prevents those issues and lets you have all the features you could want at no extra cost, since most Hosted Solutions do not offer anywhere near the full suite of features you could get with on-site PBX like FreePBX where you have full control, you enable the features you want, and how you want, you have far more freedom and control than a Hosted PBX, done right you have better security too.
+Having an on-site PBX avoids all of those issues and lets you have all the features you could want at no extra cost, since most Hosted Solutions do not offer anywhere near the full suite of features you could get with on-site PBX like FreePBX or Grandstream UCM where you have full control, you enable the features you want, and how you want, at no extra cost, you have far more freedom and control than a Hosted PBX, done right you may have better security too.

 Anyway...
 It's time to do some homework, yep, sorry kids, Schools in!